nicohsieh/preact-splash-page-boilerplate/README.md

-# barebone-webpack-template
+# es6-splash-page-template

-This is a simple template using Webpack to bundle.
+This is a simple ES6 template for lightweight splash pages.
+It using Webpack to bundle the code.

 The process includes
 - SASS